-- Action Step #1

-- Action Step #2
+- Action Step #1 - Action Step #2

-- Action Step #3

-- Action Step #4

-Section II.
-Tornado
+Section III.
+Wildfire

-As previously indicated in Chapter 2, tornadoes may cause substantial damage to life, property, and the economy in Pierce County and the Cities of Blackshear, Offerman, and Patterson.
-Tornadoes are unpredictable and could happen at any place and at any time.
-The Pierce County HMPUC believes that, because these tornadoes may be extremely powerful and cause great damage, a comprehensive range of Mitigation Goals, Objectives, and Action Steps (contained in Section C below) should be implemented to reduce the threat of tornado damage in Pierce County and the Cities of Blackshear, Offerman, and Patterson.
+As previously indicated in Chapter 2, Section III, wildfire may cause substantial damage to life, property, and the economy in Bacon County and the City of Alma.
+Wildfire is unpredictable and could happen at any place and at any time in the community.
+The Bacon County HMPUC believes that, due to the great damage wildfire may cause, a comprehensive range of Mitigation Goals, Objectives, and Action Steps (contained in Section C below) should be implemented to reduce the threat of wildfire damage in the community.

-B. Identification and Analysis of Comprehensive Range of Mitigation Options
+B. Identification and Analysis of the Comprehensive Range of Mitigation Options